-This is one way Memphis Meats explains their novel process for growing clean meat from cells rather than from animals.
+This is one way UPSIDE Foods explains their novel process for growing clean meat from cells rather than from animals.

-But it's not just the minute scale of this farm that makes it unique: it is the transparency around the process.
-In an era where conventional, industrial-scale farming operations and slaughterhouses are more sequestered away from society than ever, Memphis Meats Co-Founder and Chief Visionary Dr. Uma Valeti is radically devoted to inviting consumers in to see how their meat is created.
+But it’s not just the minute scale of this farm that makes it unique: it is the transparency around the process.
+In an era where conventional, industrial-scale farming operations and slaughterhouses are more sequestered away from society than ever, UPSIDE Foods Co-Founder and Chief Visionary Dr. Uma Valeti is radically devoted to inviting consumers in to see how their meat is created.

 In 2015, cardiologist-turned-entrepreneur Dr. Valeti founded the first clean meat startup in the United States.
-Following in the disruptive footsteps of Warby Parker, Casper, and Netflix, Memphis Meats is cutting out the middlemen.
+Following in the disruptive footsteps of Warby Parker, Casper, and Netflix, UPSIDE Foods is cutting out the middlemen.
 In this case, the middlemen are animals and slaughterhouses.

 In this spirit Dr. Valeti, who is also a GFI advisor, will be speaking about his experience at the forefront of the emerging clean meat industry at the GFI Conference next month (sign up to watch on our livestream!), but you don’t have to wait until September to get a front row seat for a discussion with this clean meat pioneer.
 He spoke with me about his path to clean meat entrepreneurship and about Memphis Meat’s development and strategy.

 What inspired you to pivot from a career in cardiology to launch a clean meat startup?

 From an outside perspective, I can see how it might look like a pivot.
 But to me, it honestly doesn’t feel that way.
 Cardiology was an absolutely essential stage in my career that allowed me the opportunity to even consider launching it as a business.